Simplified decision making in the belief space using belief sparsification: Introduction

 Exploiting sparsity to improve efficiency can also be done in other manners.
 Fundamental works \citep[e.g.,][]{Davis04toms}, alongside newer ones \citep[e.g.][]{Frey17arxiv,Agarwal12iros}, provide heuristics for variable elimination order or variable pruning order, in order to minimize fill-in during factorization of the information matrix (which is utilized during belief propagation).

 In the context of planning under uncertainty and POMDP, the research community has been extensively investigating solution methods to provide better scalability for real-world problems.
 Finding optimal solutions (policies) according to the POMDP formulation is often done by utilizing dynamic programming algorithms, such as, value and policy iteration \citep[e.g.,][]{Porta06jmlr,Pineau06jair}.
 Such methods are extremely computationally demanding, especially when considering high-dimensional state space (i.e., search spaces).
-These methods are thus generally not suitable for "online" planning problems, such as motion planning under uncertainty for autonomous agents, in which we want to infer a specific sequence of actions to be executed immediately.
-Instead, we are often forced to rely on approximated solutions.
+These methods are thus generally not suitable for "online" planning problems for autonomous agents, in which we want to infer a specific sequence of actions to be executed immediately.

-Such solutions include direct (localized) trajectory optimization \citep[e.g.][]{Indelman15ijrr,VanDenBerg12ijrr}, or graph-based planners \citep[e.g.,][]{Karaman11ijrr, Kavraki96tra}.
-According to the latter, we shall sample a finite graph of future roll-outs, in which the solution can be searched; essentially, we sub-sample the solution space, and limit the number of candidates actions to examine.
-Works such as the Belief Roadmap \citep[by][]{Prentice09ijrr}, FIRM \citep[by][]{AghaMohammadi14ijrr}, and SLAP \citep[by][]{AghaMohammadi18tro} apply this approach to the belief space.
-The graph created by these methods conveniently preserves the optimal substructure property, which allows to incrementally search for the (approximated) optimal candidate.
-However, such methods are severely limited, by only allowing propagation of the belief over a single (most-recent) pose through the graph; i.e., they perform low-dimensional pose filtering, rather than high-dimensional state smoothing.
-This forced marginalization of state variables surely compromises the accuracy of the estimation, and limits the applicability to (problems such as) active SLAM, in which we often wish to examine the information (uncertainty) of the entire posterior state, including the map and/or executed trajectory \citep{Stachniss04iros,Kim14ijrr}.
+Instead, when considering "online" scenarios, we typically perform a forward search from the current belief, and often forced to rely on approximated solutions.
+Standard online POMDP solvers \citep[e.g.,][]{Silver10nips,Ye17jair} often perform search in the state-space, and not the belief space, as we care to do here.
+Works which do consider planning in the belief space, typically focus on methods for alleviating the search.
+For example, some solution methods perform direct (localized) trajectory optimization \citep[e.g.][]{Indelman15ijrr,VanDenBerg12ijrr}.
+Otherwise, while building on established motions planners \citep[e.g.,][]{Karaman11ijrr, Kavraki96tra}, works such as the Belief Roadmap \citep[by][]{Prentice09ijrr}, FIRM \citep[by][]{AghaMohammadi14ijrr}, SLAP \citep[by][]{AghaMohammadi18tro}, and others \citep[e.g., by][]{Patil14wafr} rely on sub-sampling a finite graph in the belief space, in which the solution can be searched.
+However, such methods are severely limited, by only allowing propagation of the belief over a single (most-recent) pose through the graph; i.e., they perform low-dimensional pose filtering, rather than high-dimensional belief smoothing, as we do.
+This forced marginalization of state variables surely compromises the accuracy of the estimation, and limits the applicability to (problems such as) active-SLAM, in which we often wish to examine the information (uncertainty) of the entire posterior state, including the map and/or executed trajectory \citep{Stachniss04iros,Kim14ijrr}.